aaaron7/aaaron7.github.io/_posts/2019-07-15-Build a cross-platform(iOS Android) video player in 7 days.md

 > FFPlayground is our test project for test our player library.

-2. Create two files `NKMPlayer.cpp` `NKMPlayer.h` under `core/`
+Step 2.
+Create two files `NKMPlayer.cpp` `NKMPlayer.h` under `core/`
-3. Add some code for configuration testing.
+Step 3.
+Add some code for configuration testing.
 There is only 1 member function currently, used to get ffmpeg build configuration string.

 `NKMPlayer.h`